fildon/fildon.github.io/src/blog/advent-of-code-2022.md

 [currentInventory + parseInt(line), ...otherInventories];
 ```

-Once we have the data in this format, both parts are trivial.
+Once I have the data in this format, both parts are trivial.

 Part 1 wants the largest single value, so I use another reducer to scan the array and hold onto the largest value as it goes.